Toilet Paper vs. Facial Tissue: Why Flushing Tissues Destroys Commercial Plumbing

 While Drano (a caustic drain cleaner) can chemically degrade organic matter over time, it is not a reliable or recommended method for dissolving facial tissue.
 The wet-strength resins in facial tissues are specifically formulated to resist chemical breakdown during normal use.
 Relying on Drano for this purpose can damage pipes, create hazardous chemical reactions, and fail to clear the blockage completely.
 Mechanical removal or professional plumbing service is the proper solution.

-Are facial tissues septic safe?
+Are conventional facial tissues considered safe for commercial septic fields?

 No, standard facial tissues are not septic safe.
 Their engineered durability and slow disintegration can overwhelm septic systems, leading to solid accumulation in the tank, clogged leach fields, and system failure.
 The industry is moving toward stricter flushability standards, but conventional facial tissues do not meet these criteria.
 Only toilet paper designed for rapid dispersion should be used in any septic system.